Djokovic, Agassi off to winning start

 Ever the gracious sportsman, Djokovic exchanged a high five with Granollers when the latter struck a winner off a fine drop shot in the third.

 He'll no doubt be exchanging high fives -- at the least -- with Agassi if he repeats at Roland Garros and becomes the first man in the Open Era to win each of the majors twice.
+However Agassi is expected to leave Paris after the first week due to prior commitments.

-But to do that, Djokovic will likely have to go through Rafael Nadal, the tournament favorite.
+To win again, Djokovic will likely have to go through Rafael Nadal, the tournament favorite.
+They are in the same half of the draw.

 Chasing a "Decima" or 10th crown at the French Open, Nadal also progressed in straight sets over a less predictable foe, Benoit Paire, 6-1 6-4 6-1.